 Unveiling of this monument was at the McMurtry Gardens of Justice in Toronto, ON, Canada on October 24th, 2017.
-The sculpture by John Greer was fabricated in Italy by Mauro Marmi Inc. and realized by Intercontinental Sculpture Inc. It was installed by Finbarr's Masonry Inc.
+The sculpture by John Greer was fabricated in Italy by Mauro Marmi Inc. and realized by Intercontinental Sculpture Inc. with Vanessa Paschakarnis as project manager.
+It was installed by Finbarr's Masonry Inc.

 The ideas behind this monument are about a culture being an accepted shared idea of what constitutes reality.
 Within this construct is a collective code of moral conduct written into law.
 These encoded laws represent each and every one of us within our culture.
 Laws are not an imposition on us, but they are a reflection of who we are.
 To see ourselves as others see us is both, empowering and humbling.

 Standing centrally before the monument you see your image reflected in such a way, as to see yourself as others see you.
 In a way it is like seeing yourself outside of yourself and in the public space.
 The sliver of light between the law books represents possible change.
 Like the line in Leonhard Cohen’s song: “There is a crack in everything, that’s how the light gets in.“ The sign of hope.